influxdata/docs-v2/content/chronograf/v1/tools/chronoctl/token.md

 returns an expiring token that can be used to gain superadmin access to Chronograf.

 {{% note %}}
-The private key must be correspond to the public key used when starting the Chronograf server.
+The private key must correspond to the public key used when starting the Chronograf server.
 {{% /note %}}